R. Kelly's Former Manager Charged With Gun Threat To 'Surviving R. Kelly' Screening

 Russell, who was Kelly's manager at the time of the incident, is being charged with two counts of threatening physical harm by interstate communication and conspiracy to do the same.
 Friday's charges were filed by prosecutors for the Southern District of New York and the New York office of the FBI.

 According to the prosecutors, Russell was in Chicago at the time of the screening.
 They say that on the day of the event, he worked with another individual, called "CC-1" in the court filing, to draft messages to a Lifetime executive that discouraged the network from airing the series.
-Prosecutors say that Russell also sent Neuehouse a purported "cease and desist" letter to stop the screening; called the New York Police Department and the fire department in an attempt to disrupt the screening; and finally contacted a Neuehouse employee by phone to say that there was a person in the theater with a gun who was prepared to shoot up the room.
+Prosecutors say that Russell also sent NeueHouse a purported "cease and desist" letter to stop the screening; called the New York Police Department and the fire department in an attempt to disrupt the screening; and finally contacted a NeueHouse employee by phone to say that there was a person in the theater with a gun who was prepared to shoot up the room.

-These charges are separate from federal charges filed Wednesday by the Eastern District of New York [EDNY] against Russell and two other Kelly associates, in which the men are accused of separate schemes to harass, threaten, intimidate and bribe several of Kelly's alleged victims.
+These charges are separate from federal charges filed Wednesday by the Eastern District of New York against Russell and two other Kelly associates, in which the men are accused of separate schemes to harass, threaten, intimidate and bribe several of Kelly's alleged victims.

-On Thursday afternoon, EDNY magistrate judge Peggy Kuo approved a $75,000 bail package for Russell.
-He made his first appearance in front of an SDNY judge on Friday.
+On Thursday afternoon, Eastern District Magistrate Judge Peggy Kuo approved a $75,000 bail package for Russell.
+He made his first appearance in front of a Southern District judge on Friday.